 So, compatibility is essential, and you need to pay attention to it.
 However, there are other important questions you can ask yourself — for instance, what do you plan to do with your computer, and what is your budget?
 These two questions can help you in determining which of these motherboards is more suitable for your needs.

 These two chipsets have a lot in common.
-They support the same AM4 socket and can have almost the same specification depending on the model and manufacturer.
+They support the same AM4 socket and can have almost the same specifications depending on the model and manufacturer.
 However, we have highlighted the differences.

 X470